andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

 });
 ```

-Essentially we're just checking to see if our input of a particular string matches our expected output of another string.
-We've gotten pretty far into designing this challenge, so let's take a look at how the configuration would be built:
+In the suite above, we're checking to see if the candidate's function `sayHello` provides the greeting string we expect.

+Here's the YAML configuration for this example challenge:

 ```yaml
 entry_point: say_hello